Tatum, Brown spark Celtics past 76ers 114-102 in Game 3

 The Sixers pulled within five on De’Anthony Melton’s 3-pointer to get the crowd back into the game for all of 20 seconds before Malcolm Brogdon countered with a 3 to give Boston a 100-92 lead.
 Al Horford crushed the Sixers again — as he has most of his career — when he buried a 3 for a seven-point lead.

-Embiid, forced to try and win it alone without any serious offensive helped, missed a pull-up 18-footer and Tatum drained a jumper that all but put the game away.
-Tatum hit one more 3 for good measure and the Celtics seized control of the series.
+Embiid, forced to try and win it alone without any serious offensive help, missed a pull-up 18-footer and Tatum drained a jumper that all but put the game away.
+Tatum hit one more 3 for good measure and the Celtics won their second straight.

+“We just held the ball too long, too much,” Embiid said.
+“We don’t start our actions fast enough.
+That’s why it looks so slow.
+We’re not scoring the ball.
+We’re not making shots.”

 Embiid was flanked by his parents and teammates as he received the MVP trophy from NBA Commissioner Adam Silver before Game 3.
 Sixers fans roared as Embiid hoisted the trophy high over his head.
 Then the moment turned touching.
 Embiid’s young son, Arthur, ran onto the court and into the arms of his father.